ErikGraciosa/ct-lab03async/lab-functions/README.md

-File to be copied in test
+File to be copied in test.
+TEST file.